Previous Page Next page

 1925/26 Season (31 games)

-Clapton Orient - 2 (Shea, Hannaford)
+Clapton Orient - 2 (Unknown scorers once thought to be Shea, Hannaford)

 Queens Park Rangers - 1